SciML/Catalyst.jl/docs/src/catalyst_applications/advanced_simulations.md

 plot(sol)
 ```

 Next, we can also use a callback to change the parameters of a system.
-The following code
+The
-plots the concentration of a two-state system, as we change the equilibrium
+following code plots the concentration of a two-state system, as we change the
-constant between the two states:
+equilibrium constant between the two states.
+Notice we now need to use `setp` to
+construct a function that can update a parameter within the integrator
 ```@example ex2
 rn = @reaction_network begin
     (k,1), X1 <--> X2
 end
+rn = complete(rn)
 u0 = [:X1 => 10.0, :X2 => 0.0]
 tspan = (0.0, 20.0)
 p = [:k => 1.0]
 oprob = ODEProblem(rn, u0, tspan, p)

+# the following code creates a function, `setk` that can
+# change parameters within an integrator
+using ModelingToolkit: setp
+setk = setp(rn, :k)

+# now we create our callback and solve
 condition = [5.0]
-affect!(integrator) = integrator[:k] = 5.0
+affect!(integrator) = (setk(integrator, 5.0); nothing)
 ps_cb = PresetTimeCallback(condition, affect!)

 sol = solve(oprob; callback = ps_cb)